lunayuehuang/OpenAI/README.md

 <img src="./images/DocumentIntellegente_3.png" style="height: 90%; width: 90%;"/>

-you can copy the key directly using the icon on the right.
+You can copy the key directly using the icon on the right.

 <img src="./images/DocumentIntellegente_4.png" style="height: 90%; width: 90%;"/>